f5devcentral/AI-stepbystep/README.md

 Need ideas for what your home lab could look like?
 Want to confirm compatible parts?
 Here are labs of our Community members.
 - [Buu Lam](builds/buu_lam.md)

+## Raspberri Pi case
+Are you running a lab that uses a Raspberry Pi 5 and it needs a home?

+Check out this design for a case: [pi-case](/pi-case/README.md)

 ## Additional learning resources
 Here are some [more labs](morelabs.md) we've come across.
 PR's are welcome!